femou1/pb-handbooks/pet_handbook.md

 Patrols are the most classic and barebones event hosted in PET.
 They are hosted regularly by Marshalls and above and usually take place in public PBCC servers, though on special occasions another facility may be patrolled.
 Under regular circumstances, a patrol can last as long as one hour.

-**You can earn up to 5 PET points from a normal patrol, with a possible bonus of 6**.
+Points are awarded as follows:
+< 30 Minutes - Up to 3 points + bonus
+30 Minutes+ - Up to 5 points + bonus

 ![img](upload://o4lIgHMe9OqwmdfRI4iefIvgFYM.png)